da2so/Eagleeye_Tensorflow/README.md

 The number of flops (on prund model): 401208200
 ```

-Then, the pruned model will be saved in 'result'(default) folder.
+Then, the pruned model will be saved in `./result/`(default) folder.
 A result example is represented when before and after pruning:

 <img src="./assets/fig1.png" alt="drawing" width="550"/>